nram-solace/solace-queue-browser-gui-v2/SolaceQueueBrowserGui/docs/USER_GUIDE.md

 Existing installations using the legacy single-config format continue to work:
 - If `profiles` section doesn't exist, uses `font`/`colors` sections
 - Legacy configs use FlatLightLaf by default

 ---

+## Troubleshooting

+### Connection Issues

+#### SEMP Connection Failures

+**Solutions**:
+- Verify SEMP host URL is correct and accessible
+- Check SEMP admin credentials
+- Verify network connectivity to broker
+- Check firewall rules for SEMP port (typically 8080 for HTTP, 943 for HTTPS)

+#### SMF (Messaging) Connection Failures

+**Symptoms**:
+- Message browser opens but shows no messages
+- Error dialog shows SMF connection failure

+**Solutions**:
+- Verify messaging host URL is correct
+- Check messaging client credentials
+- Verify VPN name matches configuration
+- Check network connectivity to messaging endpoint
+- Verify firewall rules for messaging port (typically 55555 for TCP, 55443 for TCPS)

+### Password Decryption Errors

+**Symptoms**:
+- Error dialog: "Failed to decrypt password" or "Wrong master password"

+**Solutions**:
+- Verify master password is correct
+- Ensure master password matches the one used for encryption
+- Check for special characters that may need quoting in command line
+- Use GUI prompt instead of command-line password if issues persist

+### Message Loading Issues

+**Symptoms**:
+- Messages do not appear in browser
+- Empty message table

+**Solutions**:
+- Check queue has messages (verify in main window)
+- Verify SMF connection is successful
+- Check filter settings (may be filtering out all messages)
+- Try refreshing the page
+- Check application logs in `logs/browser.log`

+### UI Display Issues

+**Symptoms**:
+- Text clipped or not displaying
+- Fonts not rendering correctly
+- Profile not found error

+**Solutions**:
+- Check UI configuration in config file
+- Verify font family is available on your system
+- Set `fontFamily` to `null` to use system defaults
+- Check log files for font-related errors
+- Verify profile name is correct (case-sensitive: "Clean", "Modern", "Dark")
+- If using command-line override, ensure profile exists in `profiles` section
+- Check that `profiles` section exists in `config/system.json` if using profile-based config

+### Performance Issues

+**Symptoms**:
+- Slow queue list loading
+- Slow message browsing

+**Solutions**:
+- Reduce page size for message browsing
+- Use queue filters to limit displayed queues
+- Check network latency to broker
+- For large queue counts, filtering helps reduce UI load

+---

+---